emabcede30/openpile/README.md

 conda env create -f environment.yml
 ```

-Source code is in the notebooks folder.
+Source code for calculations of Pier 1 and Pier 3 are in the notebooks folder.
+Note that Georgiadis layering correction is applied manually by assigning a d_adj parameter to the constitutive soil models.
+The d_adj value for each layer is evaluated in georgiadis notebooks.
+I have yet to implement this functionally in OpenPile.
+Stay tuned!

 # OpenPile